ZJW-92/FullStack_project/README.md

 @material-ui/core: install UI styling
 react-redux: official React UI bindings layer for redux
 ```
+- import all dependencies in the index.js/src/client as follows:

 - run `npm start` to start the client successfully